-memory real [short]: if display real is in effect, default is to mode of display, otherwise [long] default is to the last mode specified, or to short.
+memory real [short]: if display real is in effect, default is to mode of display, otherwise memory [byte]: if memory display is in effect, default is to mode of display.

-[long] detault is to the last mode specified, or to short.
+[long] default is to the last mode specified, or to short.